 - Carefully run a spoon along the inside of the avocado skin to loosen the flesh and remove it in one piece.

-Tomato and Avocado Salad
+Avocado and Tomato Salad

 Ingredients

-- 1 cup fresh corn kernels, or frozen and defrosted
+- 1 cup fresh corn kernels, (or frozen and defrosted)

 - 1/2 sweet onion, thinly sliced

-- 1/4 cup chopped fresh cilantro
+- 1/4 cup chopped fresh cilantro, (or chives and/or flat-leaf parsley )

-- Salt and freshly ground black pepper
+- salt and pepper

-- Pinch of crushed red pepper flakes
+- Pinch crushed red pepper flakes, optional

 For the dressing: